 This may take a lot of time, because the people offering the assignments may have busy agendas or because they may need to think about a project before talking to you.
 Anyway, you should actively start searching for a project before you have finished all your courses.
 In this way you can have appointments with potential supervisors and still perform your activities in the courses, avoiding that you end up having nothing to do while you are waiting.

 In principle you should choose your final project based on its technical contents and your own interests and skills.
 However, it is also important that you have a supervisor with whom you can get on well.
 Your personal relationship with your supervisor can make a lot of difference on the progress of your project.
 Your first supervisor must, in any case, be affiliated to one of the groups that participate in your track.

 Experience shows that if you should start searching for a project six months before finishing your courses in order to have enough time for a proper decision.

 A typical misconception concerning the selection of a final project is that you should have a brilliant idea that magically pops up if you wait long enough on your own.
 We can assure you that things do not happen in this way.
 You need to search, think and talk to people in order to select your final project.
 The “research topics” serves as an instrument of fine-tuning your selection.
 If for some reason the “research topics” turns out to be not matching your expectations (or those from your supervisor) you have the opportunity to start a final project on another subject.

-It is obligatory to hand in the “research topics” form to the bureau of educational affairs to make the registration formal!
+It is obligatory to register “research topics” by filling out the Standard Registration form in Mobility Online, log in and complete the procedure, upload a signed form and have the registration approved by the Office of educational affairs to make the registration formal!

 Your final project will take a considerable amount of time and effort.
 Keep in mind that you are going to work on it for about six months.
 Therefore you should select a project that matches your own interests, so that you can be motivated and will enjoy working on it.
 This means that you need to know what your interests are before selecting a project.